100% of Physical Education and Sport & Exercise Science graduates were in employment or further study six months after completing their studies

-This module aims to extend thinking in relation to issues introduced in the Contemporary Issues in Physical Education module at level 5.
-The module will explore the range of values and beliefs about how physical education should be contemplated, taught and practiced.
-You will be presented with a range of perspectives and asked to consider your values in a range of issues within society and school.
+You will expand your thinking beyond the issues introduced in the Contemporary Issues in Physical Education module in Year 2 by exploring the range of values and beliefs about how physical education should be contemplated, taught and practiced.
+The range of perspectives which derive from academic thinking and dominant discourses will be studied in order to encourage critical reflection upon the varied ways in which Physical Education is understood within society and implemented within the curriculum.

 Sport and Exercise Science likely optional modules:

-The module will examine the processes and principles of coaching both adults and children in sport.
+The module examines the processes and principles of coaching both adults and children in sport.
 You will gain significant theoretical and practical experience of different approaches to coaching practice and the application of coaching ideologies in a variety of sports.
-The module examines coaching research and current issues in coach behaviour, currently including such topics as the coach-athlete relationship, coaching styles, modes of communication, and motivational climates.
+The module probes coaching research and current issues in coach behaviour, currently including such topics as the coach-athlete relationship, coaching styles, modes of communication, and motivational climates.

-This module focuses on the biomechanics of selected sport skills, including technique analyses, and discussion of the technologies used to develop sports equipment and to evaluate performance and training.
-Students currently have the opportunity to critically appraise selected sports skills, sports footwear, with consideration of sport specific injuries, culminating in an evaluation of a sporting performance underpinned by appropriate theory and research in biomechanics.
+This module focuses on the analysis of technique with distinct focus on the technologies used to develop sports equipment and to evaluate performance and training.
+You will critically appraise selected sports skills, sports footwear, with consideration of sport specific injuries, culminating in an evaluation of a sporting performance underpinned by appropriate theory and research in biomechanics.

-This module will consider specific aspects of exercise physiology associated with selected sporting extremes and their potential impact upon an individual’s ability to perform strenuous physical exercise.
-These currently include the physiological considerations of participating in sport and exercise at extremes of age and environmental conditions; as well as some of the physiological parameters governing the limits of human training / performance capacity.
+You will consider specific aspects of exercise physiology associated with selected sporting extremes and their potential impact upon an individual’s ability to perform strenuous physical exercise.
+These currently include the physiological considerations of participating in sport and exercise at extremes of age and environmental conditions, as well as some of the physiological parameters governing the limits of human training/performance capacity.

-This module reviews the origins of physical activity and health.
-It is intended that you will develop a critical understanding of the link between physical activity and a variety of forms of ill-health.
+This module provides insight into the origins of physical activity and health.
+You will develop a critical understanding of the link between physical activity and various forms of ill-health.
 This currently includes cardiovascular disease, cancer, high blood pressure, lung disease, obesity, diabetes and renal disease.
-A laboratory practical series will prepare you to conduct a cardiopulmonary exercise test, assess coronary heart disease risk profile and provide appropriate physical activity / exercise prescription.
+A laboratory practical series will prepare you to conduct a cardiopulmonary exercise test, assess coronary heart disease risk profile and provide appropriate physical activity/exercise prescription.

 This module requires you to think critically about the social construction of the body and identity amongst dominant cultures in sport, physical education and leisure.
-Consideration is first given to the historical underpinnings that inform how we conceptualise the body in contemporary society.
-Subsequently, attention centres on how the body may be theorised and the pressures of having the ‘perfect’ body amongst discourses that promote the anti-fat ethic and the moralisation of health and wellness.
-In doing so, the oppression and inequalities present in embodying a range of identities in sport, physical education and leisure are explored including gendered bodies, sexual bodies, disabled bodies and ‘cyborg’ bodies.
+The oppression and inequalities present in embodying a range of identities in sport, physical education and leisure are explored in this module, these include gendered bodies, sexual bodies, disabled bodies and ‘cyborg’ bodies.
+You will explore the historical underpinnings that inform how we conceptualise the body in contemporary society.
+You will investigate how the body may be theorised and the pressures of having the ‘perfect’ body amongst discourses that promote the antifat ethic and the moralisation of health and wellness.